Apple may steal Netflix streaming crown, but only for a year

 Analysts from another Wall Street brokerage, Wedbush, said Apple's base of 900 million global iPhone users could allow it to steal 100 million streaming subscribers within 3-4 years.
 But they also pointed to iPhone sales, particularly in China, as the company's bigger priority.

 "Apple is offering Apple TV+ free for a year ... to help stimulate demand for its trifecta of (new) smartphones," Wedbush said.
-"Cook & Co. recognize this is a crucial product cycle."
+"Cook & Co recognise this is a crucial product cycle."

-(Reporting by Tanvi Mehta and Supantha Mukherjee in Bengaluru, Caroline Valetkevitch in New York; editing by Patrick Graham)